Bakepuff/Assignment2/readme.md

 ## Installation Requirements

-Describe what needs to be on the machine to run the API (Node v?, NPM, MongoDB instance, any other 3rd party software not in the package.json).
+Describe what needs to be on the machine to run the API .

 Describe getting/installing the software, perhaps: